Maximum sampled conditional likelihood for informative subsampling: Sampled data conditional likelihood estimator

 Here, the inverse probability weighting is necessary for $\htheta_{W}$ to be consistent.
 An unweighted estimator is biased and inconsistent to neither the full data MLE nor the true parameter.
 However, the weighting scheme in~(\ref{eq:4}) does not fully extract the information in the subsample as it down-weights more informative data points.
 Intuitively, one wants to assign a larger $\pi(\x_i,y_i)$ to a data point if it contains more information about $\btheta$ so that we sample it with a higher probability.
 If $\pi_i$'s are non-informative such as in the leverage-based sampling, then an unweighted estimator can still be consistent to the true parameter \citep[e.g.,][]{PingMa2014-JMLR}.
 Actually, for non-informative sampling, an unweighted estimator is the best estimator with the smallest asymptotic variance.
 If the subsampling mechanism is non-informative in the sense that the subsampling probability satisfies $\pi( \x, y) = \pi( \x)$, according to \cite{rubin1976}, the MLE of $\btheta$ is obtained by maximizing the complete-case (CC) log-likelihood

-Thus, the weighted estimator in (\ref{eq:4}) is inefficient.
+Thus, the IPW estimator in (\ref{eq:4}) is inefficient.
 However, non-informative subsampling probabilities may not be as effective as informative subsampling probabilities in identifying informative data points in the first place.
 Thus we focus on informative subsampling only.

-To avoid the inverse probability weighting, we propose to use the sampling data conditional likelihood to obtain the subsample estimator.
+To avoid the inverse probability weighting, we propose to use the sampled data conditional likelihood to obtain the subsample estimator.
 By Bayes' theorem the conditional density function of $y_i$ given $\x_i$ for sampled data is

 where $\ud y$ is the Lebesgue measure for continuous responses and it is the counting measure for discrete responses.

 The sampled data conditional log-likelihood function from~(\ref{eq:6}) has a general form of